Elmswell railway station: Description

 From the beginning the station has had two platforms – the down platform is for trains towards Ipswich whilst the up platform initially served Bury St Edmunds until the line through to Newmarket and Cambridge was opened in 1854 and to Ely in 1880.

 There were goods yards either side of the line to the west of the station.
 A siding served a tramway from Woolpit Brick Works in the down side goods yard.

-The station building was designed by Frederick Barnes (architect), an Ipswich-based architect who had worked under Peter Bruff.
+The station building was designed by Frederick Barnes, an Ipswich-based architect who had worked under Peter Bruff.
 The main buildings were located on the down side and featured high brick chimneys, Dutch gables and a timber fronted canopy.

 A level crossing crosses over the line to the east of the station and a signal box was located adjacent to this on the up side of the line.
 Some cattle pens existed on a siding to the east of the level crossing.